ImperialBower/pkcore/docs/EPIC-02_Calc.md

 ###### Aside

-My favorite example of this was when I was going with
+My favorite example of this was when I was going with some of my coworkers to lunch and one of the starts screaming (Brandon Zeeb and Weibe story at Ford)